Phone: (520) 696-6849

 Core Educational Belief

 I believe that every person, child or adult, should have the opportunity to learn and make mistakes in a safe environment.
 As educators, we need to provide unconditional support for this learning process with patience, grace and mercy to the best of our abilities.
-I also believe that every experience, good, bad and in between, are successes if we learn from them.
+I also believe that every experience, good, bad and in between, is a success if we learn from them.
 Our attitude and mindset can help us grow as individuals.

 I began teaching in 1995 as a full-time substitute in the Tucson area.
 The next year, 1996, I began teaching in my own classroom in the small central Arizona town by the name of Mayer.
 I began by teaching 7th grade math in the mornings and kindergarten in the afternoons for one year.
 I then taught 6th grade for 7 years.
-When I returned to Tucson in 2004, I began my work at Copper Creek Elementary School teaching 5th grade and continued in that position for 8 years.
+When I returned to Tucson in 2004, I began my work at Copper Creek Elementary School, teaching 5th grade and continued in that position for 8 years.
 In 2012, I decided to switch from teaching in the general education classroom to Special Education.
 Since 2012, I have been a Special Education teacher in the Resource Room.
-During all my years of teaching, I have also taught summer school most years, working with Kindergarteners all the way up to 8th grade.
+During all my years of teaching, I have also taught summer school most years, working with Kindergartners all the way up to 8th grade.
+Additionally, I serve as the Principal Designee at Copper Creek.

 I was nominated for the Teacher of Year Award for Yavapai County and have been awarded one of the first scholarships from Daughters of the American Revolution to attend the Teachers' Institute in Williamsburg, Virginia, also visiting Jamestown and Yorktown.
 However, I am most proud of the most prestigious award I’ve received to date, the "Best Shoes" at Copper Creek.